luk036/ellipsoid-method/ell-review.md

         $$\mathcal{S}^+ = \mathcal{S} \cap \{z \mid g^\mathsf{T} (z - x_0) + \beta \leq 0\}.$$

     5.  **If** $\mathcal{S}^+ = \emptyset$ or it is small enough, quit.

+Todo: What if the seach space is large enough?

 Convex Optimization Problem
 ---------------------------